ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

 The first five characters are 'Strin'
 The next five characters are 'gs ar'
 The thirteenth character is 'a'
+The characters with odd index are
+The characters with odd index are tig r wsm!
 The last five characters are 'some!'
 String in uppercase: STRINGS ARE AWESOME!
 String in lowercase: strings are awesome!